 If your daylily has stopped blooming because it has become too crowded, this is an easy fix.
 It is suggested that you trim the roots of your daylilies every couple of years to make sure that they continue to bloom without interruption.

 When the roots of the plant get too full you have to divide them and replant them.
-You need to trim the leaves of the plant down to around 6 inches to make it easier.
-You have to loosen the dirt that surrounds the clumps so you can create several smaller plants from the one large one.
+Start by trimming the leaves of the plant down to around 6 inches to make it easier.
+Next, you will want to loosen the dirt that surrounds the clumps so you can create several smaller plants from the one large one.

 Once you are able to free the clumps from where they are planted, shake off the extra dirt to expose the single fans.
 Remove as much soil as you can so you can separate the clumps.